shway0/Gpt/DEPENDENCIES.md

 - Wei Liang's development depends on his interactions with the Warden and his transformed state
 - Yanmei's character arc depends on her integration into Wei and Ru Yun's group and her contribution of village perspective
 - Lian Hesh's moral conflict depends on balancing her Order responsibilities with her empirical observations of Wei's transformation
-- Feng Zhao's antagonism depends on his suspicion about the transformation zone's connection to forbidden research
+- Feng Zhao's character development depends on resolving his conflict between institutional loyalty and empirical evidence that contradicts Order doctrine
 - Ru Yun's development depends on her study of Wei's transformation and collaboration with Scholar Zhen Min
 - Mei Ling's role depends on maintaining contact between the village network and Wei's group
 - The Silent Choir's role depends on their observation of the transformation zone and communication with the Warden